k-bosko/k-bosko.github.io/_posts/2019-09-03-Insight-Data-Science-Fellows.md

 [^ft2]: Fields were aggregated by simple string matching.
 For instance, "Politic" as a field aggregates here all instances with string "Politic" in the 'Field' column.
 As a result, it includes also "Political Economy", "Politics", "Political Science".
 Furthermore, some fellows provided several backgrounds, so they might be counted twice.

 [^ft3]: The list of categories is not exhaustive and is meant only for illustration purposes.
 It should also be noted that categories are not mutually exclusive.
-This means that, for instance, the fellow wno is Senior Data Scientist is counted in both Data Science and Seniority categories.
+This means that, for instance, the fellow wno is "Senior Data Scientist" appears in both Data Science and Seniority categories.